Groodian/HomeMission/README.md

   receipts: [TaskReceipt!]!

   # Generate the statistics for each user of home.
-  # Calculate the sum of points achieved per day and week per user.
+  # Calculate the sum of points achieved per day and week per user for the past two weeks.
   # Include a statistic for users that left the home.
-  userStatistics(
-    # The end date of the statistics to generate.
-    end: Float!

-    # The start date of the statistics to generate.
-    start: Float!
-  ): [UserStatistic!]!
+  userStatistics: [UserStatistic!]!

   # Generate the statistics for a home.
-  # Calculate the sum of points achieved per day and week in the users home.
+  # Calculate the sum of points achieved per day and week in the users home for the past two weeks.
-  homeStatistic(
-    # The end date of the statistics to generate.
-    end: Float!

-    # The start date of the statistics to generate.
-    start: Float!
+  # Calculate the percentage of completed tasks in the next week and month.
-  ): HomeStatistic!
+  homeStatistic: HomeStatistic!
 }

 type Mutation {